-THE RF LAB provides support for chamber measurements through bench space and instrumentation for troubleshooting hardware as well as modifying hardware to be tested in one of the chambers.
-The RF lab is located on the third floor of the RFSTF and is accessible by a freight elevator, allowing for movement of large heavy items.
+THE RF LAB provides support for chamber measurements through bench space and instrumentation for troubleshooting hardware and modifying hardware to be tested in one of the chambers.
+The RF lab is located on the third floor of the RFSTF and is accessible by a freight elevator, allowing for movement of large or heavy items.

-The RF lab is equipped with many types of measurement equipment, including network analyzers, spectrum analyzers, oscilloscopes, and signal sources.
+The RF lab offers many types of measurement equipment, including network analyzers, spectrum analyzers, oscilloscopes, and signal sources.
 The space is supplied with humidified air to minimize static and has a bench with an antistatic station for testing static-sensitive devices.

-Compressed air, soldering stations, and a high voltage bench are also available.
+Compressed air, soldering stations, and a high-voltage bench are also available.